josephlei/jjl-website/_posts/2016-01-31-tips-and-tricks.markdown

 ##### This article is slowly being pieced out to separate topical articles for better cohesion

+`cat *.csv > merged.csv` to merge all csv files in a directory into one file

 in a .css file, comments are `/* placed between these bookends */`

 to add space between markdown elements, use find `#(\*\*[a-z])` replace with un-named capture `# \1`